 Each string of a key is tuned to the same note.
 However, the non-idealities of strings and overall piano design will cause some slight variations in pitch between the strings.
 In the keys that control multiple strings, the piano will exhibit some amount of natural acoustic chorusing.

 The Chorus Circuit Design

-Chorus audio effect units are electrical, and so it’s important to understand the basics of their circuits.
-Note that we’ll focus on analog chorus signal flow in the section, though the same ideas apply to digital chorus and the programs that run chorus software plugins.
+Chorus audio effect units are electrical, so it's important to understand the basics of their circuits.
+Note that we'll focus on analog chorus signal flow in the section, though the same ideas apply to digital chorus and the programs that run chorus software plugins.

 More specifically, the heart of chorus circuit is a delay path that has its delay time modulated by an LFO.